-Lost Property: There is a school lost property box kept in one of the changing rooms off the main hall (the old Shower Room).
+Lost Property: There is a school lost property box kept in the changing room off the main hall (the old Shower Room).
 Please look here for any lost items.
 Clearly labelled items will be returned to their owner when possible.
 Each class has a lost property box as well.
 The school lost property box will be emptied at the end of each term and items either recycled or binned as appropriate.

 Snacks for morning break: Children may bring in a fruit or vegetable snack for morning break.
 Break-time snacks should be kept in their bags in the classroom

-Drinks: Children should bring a named water bottles in to school to use in class and they are encouraged to drink regularly during the day (please note that the school water bottles do not like being washed in dish washers).
-Water bottles scan be refilled from the tap in the dining room and there are water fountains around the school.
+Drinks: Children should bring a named water bottles in to school to use in class and they are encouraged to drink regularly during the day.
+Water bottles can be refilled from the tap in the dining room and there are water fountains around the school.